Fluent85/weather-dashboard/README.md

 # Weather-Dashboard

+Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
+Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 This is my first project attempt at utilizing AJAX and JSON with the weather API.
 The user will be able to enter a city in the search box.
 It will display the current weather conditions and also append the search.
 The application will also be able to display a 5-day forecast.

+## Goal

+Build a weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.

 ## User Story